 This list corresponds to property values held in the file

-the directory where OpenAM is deployed.
+WEB-INF/lib/ where OpenAM is installed.

 favourite-restaurant=What is your favorite restaurant?

 After changing these files, you must restart OpenAM.